Imgur/Hermes/README.md

 ![hermes text](http://i.imgur.com/vlg4X61.png)

-Hermes is a simple and robust in-app notification system for iOS written in Swift.
-It supports notifications with text/attributedText, an icon, a sound, and a color, and a target/selector pair--out of the box.
-You can easily build your own notification template and add any number of attributes to a HermesNotification.
+**Hermes is a simple and robust in-app notification system for iOS written in Swift.**  It supports posting Notifications with styled or unstyled text, an icon, sound, color, and a target/selector pair.
+You can easily build your own notification template and add any number of attributes and features to a HermesNotification.

-Hermes shows all queued up notifications at once, with an easy way to swipe through them (it will animate through them automatically if you don't touch any notifications for 3 seconds)
+Hermes shows all queued up notifications at once, with an easy way to swipe through them (and will animate through them automatically if you don't touch any notifications for 3 seconds)

 ###Components
 - **Hermes** (public)